 The Assistant Superintendent for Management Services is responsible for the overall operation of the South Colonie Business Office including supervision and long-range planning of all business and support services.
 The position also oversees the district’s annual operating budget and annual budget vote, the annual bus purchase vote, tax rates and certiorari cases, maintenance operations and capital construction, the Food Services and Transportation Departments, the Energy Management program, legal correspondence and services, crisis intervention, all insurances including personal and liability, employee contract negotiations, purchasing and district mailings.

-Business Office Manager/District Treasurer
+Business Administrator/District Treasurer

-The district Business Office Manager and District Treasurer is responsible for directly supervising Business Office personnel including payroll, employee benefits, accounts payable and receivable.
+The district Business Office Administrator and District Treasurer is responsible for directly supervising Business Office personnel including payroll, employee benefits, accounts payable and receivable.
 The position also oversees department budgeting, tax collection, construction project reports, all bank accounts, accounting records and annual financial reports; audits and investments; federal and state grants, health and wellness service contracts, private transportation contracts, invoices for non-resident tuition and the annual student census.

 Town of Colonie